Composer-Team/Beethoven-Docs/src/pages/Beethoven/SW/index.md

 ```

 The `fpga_handle_t` is our way of communicating with our accelerator.
 Once it's been constructed
-somewhere in your executable, you'll be able to call your accelerator.
+somewhere in your executable, you'll be able to call on your accelerator.
 First, let's look at the
 arguments to our vector-add unit.

 First, there's `core_id`.
 If we elaborated a multi-core accelerator, we can use this argument to